tdwg/tag/boolean/boolean-best-practices.md

 ## 6 Databases

 Boolean values are represented in a variety of ways in common database systems.
-For a summary, see Table 1A. in the Appendix of the Boolean Values Best Practices Reference document.[5]
+For a summary, see Table 1A. in the Appendix of the Boolean Values Best Practices Reference document [[5]](#5).
 When the database system provides native support for a boolean data type, values MAY be typed in accordingly.
 However, if data are exported as delineated text tables, the values MUST be transformed to conform to the requirements given in Section 2 above.
 If the boolean data are exported as JSON or XML (e.g. via an API) they must conform to the datatyped serializations of Sections 3 and 4 respectively.

 ## 7 Programming languages

-The mechanisms for typing booleans varies among programming languages and is summarized in table 2A. in the Appendix of the Boolean Values Best Practices Reference document.[5]
+The mechanisms for typing booleans varies among programming languages and is summarized in table 2A. in the Appendix of the Boolean Values Best Practices Reference document [[5]](#5).
 From the perspective of interoperability, what happens within processing code is a black box that is not the concern of producers of data ingested by the code and consumers of data produced by the code as long as the input and output conforms to the serialization guidelines in Sections 2 through 5.
 However, programmers need to ensure that the datatyping requirements of those sections are preserved when data are read from or written to files.

 In the following Python example, data are input and written as JSON.